 2. Give Customers a Competitive Advantage

 By upgrading your customers in a timely manner, you help them be as productive as possible with the most up-to-date solution.
 Staying on top of your upgrade schedules also prevents competitors from sweeping in and stealing your business.
 At GreatAmerica, we use info-zone™, a platform that offers many reports for managing contracts and upgrade opportunities.
 Browse a few examples of available reports here.

 3. Select Trustworthy Vendor Partners

+Customers do not buy from brands they don’t trust, and your partners are a reflection of your company.
 Make sure your partners understand the difference between YOUR customer and their customer.
 They should be working with you in such a way that supports you and protects your customer base too.
 Our Customers for Life™ statement at GreatAmerica puts our commitment to our partners in writing.
-Customers do not buy from brands they don’t trust, and your partners are a reflection of your company.

 4. Stay in Touch with Your Customers

 According to Bain & Company, 60-80% of customers who describe themselves as satisfied do not go back to do more business with that same company.
 Why?
 There’s a disconnect.
 Bridge the gap by communicating to your customers through a blog, case studies, or social media.
-Provide valued content with updates on your company, new product capabilities or company updates but the focus should be on providing them with insights and resources that help with their goals.
+Provide valuable content to help them overcome business challenges.
+This can include new product capabilities or company updates but the focus should be on providing them with insights and resources that help with their goals.